-Viral Hepatitis Nursing Support
+Viral Hepatitis Nursing Support: Patient information sheet

 It is important for GPs to follow up the hepatitis C antibody test with a hepatitis C PCR (Polymerase Chain Reaction) test as approximately 25% of people clear the virus naturally.
 Patients who have a positive hepatitis C PCR test have active infection and should receive further assessment.

-Contacts of patients with chronic hepatitis B should be traced according to risk and family history, particularly mother to baby transmission.
+Contacts of patients with chronic hepatitis B should be traced according to risk and family history, particularly mother-to-baby transmission.

 Additional information about diagnosis and management of viral hepatitis in general practice, and relevant training courses, can be found on the ASHM website.
 A copy of the National hepatitis B and hepatitis C testing policies can be accessed via the ASHM Testing Portal.